 Whether you have a couple hours or multiple days, Capitol Reef is full of opportunities to recreate.
 The park has something to offer to all visitors.
 Below are some ideas to get started and suggested itineraries.
-The park's Trip Planner can also help you prepare for your visit.

 Most of the park's 243,921 acres is open for exploration.
 Try hiking, wildlife-viewing, horseback riding, or rock climbing.

 Join a ranger to discover more about the natural and cultural wonders of Capitol Reef.

 Whether you have half a day or more, spend your time exploring the Fruita area by car or on foot.

 Experience the less-visited, southern part of Capitol Reef, where the dramatic angle of the Waterpocket Fold is on display.

 The remote and rugged northern part of Capitol Reef offers adventurous visitors solitude and spectacular views.

 Capitol Reef offers activities for people of all ages.
 Check out these ideas!

 Historic orchards contain about 2,000 trees including cherry, apricot, peach, pear, apple, plum, mulberry, almond, and walnut.